guillaume-roland-cd/TA-djbdns/README.md

 # Splunk TA for djbdns

-This Splunk TA provides insight into the following DNS components by djb:
+This Splunk TA provides search knowledge into the log files from following DNS components by djb:

 * tinydns
 * axfrdns
 * dnscache

-It covers the original 1.05 version, or any newer patched version that uses the djb daemontools.
+The search knowledge is captured in a single datamodel, from which various panels are built through the Splunk pivot tool.
+It covers the log files from the original djbdns v1.05, or any newer patched version that uses the djb daemontools for logging.

 ## Installation